David Amess: Backbench Business Committee

 Amess was elected onto the newly formed Backbench Business Committee in 2010; he stood down in 2015.

 Administration Committee

 Amess became a member of the Administration Committee in 2015.
 This committee is responsible for overseeing the running of the Parliamentary Estate and its services.
 He stepped down from the committee following the 2019 general election.

 Raoul Wallenberg

-Amess campaigned for many years to have a statue erected in honour of Raoul Wallenberg, a Swedish diplomat who saved tens of thousands of Jews in Nazi-occupied Hungary, an endeavour for which Wallenberg eventually lost his life.
+Amess campaigned for many years to have a statue erected in honour of Raoul Wallenberg, a Swedish diplomat who saved tens of thousands of Jews in Nazi-occupied Hungary and eventually died.
 Amess began asking parliamentary questions in the late 1980s regarding Wallenberg, campaigning for him to be awarded honorary British nationality.
 Amess had previously attempted to push through a Raoul Wallenberg (Memorial) Bill in the 1989–90 session.
 He held an adjournment debate in Wallenberg's honour in 1996.
 The resultant memorial created by sculptor Philip Jackson was installed in London, at Great Cumberland Place, outside the Western Marble Arch Synagogue and unveiled in 1997.